en0c-026/erc4626-indexer/README.md

 # ERC4626 Token Vault Indexer

-This repository contains an indexer for OpenZeppelin Tokenized Vault Contracts (ERC4626) that facilitates easy querying and presentation of tokenized vault events through a custom GraphQL API.
+This repository contains an indexer for OpenZeppelin Tokenized Vault Contracts (ERC4626) that facilitates easy querying and presentation of tokenized vault events through a custom GraphQL API with [Envio](https://docs.envio.dev).

 ## Schema and Event Details